Mykhaylo Basarab: Playing career

 Basarab began playing football in 2005 with FC Chornohora Ivano-Frankivsk in the Ukrainian Second League.
 In 2006, he made the jump to the Ukrainian First League with FC Spartak Ivano-Frankivsk.
 After his brief stint in the First League he would have several stints in the Second League with FC Podillya Khmelnytskyi, FC Naftovyk Dolyna, FC Karpaty Yaremche, FC Nyva-V Vinnytsia, and FC Skala Stryi.
 He returned to the First League in the 2011/2012 season on a loan deal to FC Lviv.
 Then finished off his career in Ukraine with PFC Nyva Ternopil, and FC Karpaty Broshniv-Osada.
 In 2015, he went abroad to play with Toronto Atomic FC in the Canadian Soccer League.

 Managerial career

-In 2018, he was named executive director for FC Naftovyk Dolyna.
-Basarab was named the interim manager for Skala Stryi in 2023.
-Shortly after he was made the permanent manager for Skala.
+In 2018, he was named executive director of FC Naftovyk Dolyna.
+Basarab was the interim manager for Skala Stryi in 2023.
+Shortly after, he was made the permanent manager for Skala.
 He was dismissed from his managerial position on September 19, 2024.

+On July 30, 2025, he returned to his former club, Naftovyk Dolyna, as their new manager.